 The Company has a stock-based employee compensation plan which is described more fully in Footnote 16, Stock Option Plan.
 The Company recognizes compensation cost over the five-year service period for its stock option awards.
-Stock based compensation related to stock options totaled \$27,000 and \$10,000 during the years ended September 30, 2018 and 2017, respectively.
+Stock based compensation related to stock options totaled \$27,000 during the years ended September 30, 2019 and 2018.